 - The final goodbye between everyone, where Numbuh One asks them to always keep the child inside them alive, and they do the "Five, four, three, two, one.
 Kids next door!" one last time before saying goodbye.

 - Back in the interview, the live-action actors have started crying at the memories.
 Although it quickly turns into a Crowning Moment of Funny, the switch to live-action made the mood seem all the more real.

 - During the credits, there's a small montage of stills from all the episodes with the theme song playing, which abruptly ends with a watercolor picture of the kids watching a sunset from the treehouse with a single phrase over them: "Stay young..."

 - In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
-Despite having being shown as a Child Hater plenty of times before, he claims that he loves his kids (he just hates everyone else's).
-Afterwards they admitted that they didn't really care if they were technically enemies, that they would just do their thing and still be loving father and daughter.
+Despite having being shown as a Child Hater plenty of times before, Mr. Boss explains that he genuinely loves his own children (he just hates everyone else's).
+Afterwards, they admitted that they didn't really care if they are technically enemies, that they would just do their thing and still be loving father and daughter.
 It's both touching and funny.

 - Throughout the entire series, Abby and Cree have had fake-out Crowning Moments of Heartwarming.
 But in "Operation: V.I.R.U.S." they get to have a genuine moment of sisterly caring, no fake-out, no strings attached.

 "You may be my arch-enemy — but you're also my sister!"

 - Speaking of the Lincoln sisters, anytime there's a flashback to Cree's time as a KND operative.
 It's both heartwarming and heartbreaking to see a time when she and Abby actually got along.